October 25, 2009

 The struggle for the possession of the jewels and the woman contunues unabated.
 As always Burroughs tries to construct a story of many surprising twists and turns.
 This may be an influence of the detective story, Holmes, on him.
 He may be trying to emulate Doyle.

 The problem of who the characters represent in ERB’s life becomes more difficult to determine.
 Werper continues as ERB’s failed self.
-I think as relates to Zek and the jewels Zek represents Burroughs’ old sexual competitor, Frank Martin, while Zek, the gold and the Abyssinians represent the deal between McClurg’s and in 1914-15, A. L. Burt.
+I think as relates to Zek and the jewels Zek represents Burroughs’ old sexual competitor, Frank Martin, while Zek, the gold and the Abyssinians represent the deal between McClurg’s and its deal in 1914-15 with A. L. Burt.
 Burt first had the reprint rights to Tarzan Of The Apes, published in the summer of 1914.
 Those rights shortly passed to Grossett and Dunlap.

 Martin is thus portrayed as being in competition with Burroughs in 1914-15 and possibly but probably to a lesser extent in LA.